glutanimate/image-occlusion-enhanced/ANKIWEB.md

 **Installation**

-You can install this like you would with any other add-on.
-It doesn't matter if an earlier version of *Image Occlusion 2.0 Enhanced* or Image Occlusion 2.0 has been installed before.
+Whether you're upgrading from Image Occlusion 2.0 or starting from a fresh Anki installation, simply follow the generic download instructions listed below to download and install *Image Occlusion 2.0 Enhanced*.

 **Updating**

-Just repeat the installation steps to update *Image Occlusion 2.0 Enhanced* to the latest release.
+Repeat the installation to update to the latest release of the add-on.

 **Customization**

-*Image Occlusion 2.0 Enhanced* can be customized, but only to a certain degree.
-Please read [this](https://glutanimate.github.io/image-occlusion-2-enhanced/#customization) to learn which settings you can change and which you should keep your hands off.
+This add-on can be customized, but only to a certain degree.
+Please read [the corresponding section](https://glutanimate.github.io/image-occlusion-2-enhanced/#customization) of the documentation to learn which settings you can change and which you should stay away from.

 **Usage**

 The core functionality of Image Occlusion hasn't changed too much with this latest iteration of the add-on.
 You can still follow [tmbb's comprehensive manual](http://tmbb.bitbucket.org/image-occlusion-2/) for a general introduction into image occlusion.

-For a number of pointers specific to *Image Occlusion 2.0 Enhanced* check out the [Usage and Tips section](https://glutanimate.github.io/image-occlusion-2-enhanced/#usage-and-tips) of the README.
+For a number of pointers specific to *Image Occlusion 2.0 Enhanced* check out the [Usage and Tips section](https://glutanimate.github.io/image-occlusion-2-enhanced/#usage-and-tips) of the documentation.

 You will also find lot of of video tutorials on Image Occlusion 2.0 on [YouTube](https://www.youtube.com/results?search_query=anki+image+occlusion).
-While *Image Occlusion 2.0 Enhanced* looks and behaves slightly differently from I/O 2.0, these should still be helpful; and who knows, someone might take the time to create a tutorial on this specific version of I/O. If so, please contact me on the forums and I'll link it here.
+While *Image Occlusion 2.0 Enhanced* looks and behaves slightly differently from I/O 2.0, these should still be helpful.

 **Development status**

-While this add-on has gone through some testing on Linux and Windows by now, it's still in its early stages.
-If you use this add-on do not be surprised if you run into bugs, weird behaviour or other issues - especially if you're on OS X.
+The add-on has gone through some testing by now, but it's still in its early stages.
+Don't be surprised if you run into bugs, weird behaviour, or other issues - especially if you're on OS X.

-As always: Use this add-on at your own risk.
+As always: Use the add-on at your own risk.

 Bug reports and suggestions are always welcome, but it might take me a while to get to them.
 Please don't post them here, as I won't be able to help you or reply.
 Instead, either use the [Issues page](https://github.com/Glutanimate/image-occlusion-2-enhanced/issues) on GitHub or [this discussion](https://anki.tenderapp.com/discussions/add-ons/7049-revamped-version-of-image-occlusion-2-for-anki-beta-testers-wanted) on the Anki forums.